Louis Armstrong: Social organizations

 Louis Armstrong was not, as claimed, a Freemason.
-Although he has been cited as a member of Montgomery Lodge No. 18 (Prince Hall) in New York, no such lodge ever existed.
-Armstrong did state in his autobiography that he was a member of the Knights of Pythias, which although real, is not a Masonic group.
+Although he has been cited as a Montgomery Lodge No. 18 (Prince Hall) member in New York, no such lodge ever existed.
+In his autobiography, Armstrong stated that he was a member of the Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia, an African American non-Masonic fraternal organization.
 During the krewe's 1949 Mardi Gras parade, Armstrong presided as King of the Zulu Social Aid & Pleasure Club, for which he was featured on the cover of Time magazine.

 Music

 Horn playing and early jazz

 In his early years, Armstrong was best known for his virtuosity with the cornet and trumpet.
-Along with his "clarinet-like figurations and high notes in his cornet solos", he was also known for his "intense rhythmic 'swing', a complex conception involving ... accented upbeats, upbeat to downbeat slurring, and complementary relations among rhythmic patterns."
+Along with his "clarinet-like figurations and high notes in his cornet solos", Armstrong was also known for his "intense rhythmic 'swing', a complex conception involving accented upbeats, upbeat to downbeat slurring, and complementary relations among rhythmic patterns.
 The most lauded recordings on which Armstrong plays trumpet include the Hot Five and Hot Seven sessions, as well as those of the Red Onion Jazz Babies.
 Armstrong's improvisations, while unconventionally sophisticated for that era, were also subtle and highly melodic.
 The solo that Armstrong plays during the song "Potato Head Blues" has long been considered his best solo of that series.

-Prior to Armstrong, most collective ensemble playing in jazz, along with its occasional solos, simply varied the melodies of the songs.
-Armstrong was virtually the first to create significant variations based on the chord harmonies of the songs instead of merely on the melodies.
+Prior to Armstrong, most collective ensembles playing in jazz, along with its occasional solos, simply varied the melodies of the songs.
+He was virtually the first to create significant variations based on the chord harmonies of the songs instead of merely on the melodies.
 This opened a rich field for creation and improvisation, and significantly changed the music into a soloist's art form.

-Often, Armstrong re-composed pop-tunes he played, simply with variations that made them more compelling to jazz listeners of the era.
-At the same time, however, his oeuvre includes many original melodies, creative leaps, and relaxed or driving rhythms.
-Armstrong's playing technique, honed by constant practice, extended the range, tone and capabilities of the trumpet.
-In his records, Armstrong almost single-handedly created the role of the jazz soloist, taking what had been essentially a collective folk music and turning it into an art form with tremendous possibilities for individual expression.
+Often, Armstrong re-composed pop tunes he played, simply with variations that made them more compelling to jazz listeners of the era.
+At the same time, Armstrong's oeuvre includes many original melodies, creative leaps, and relaxed or driving rhythms.
+His playing technique, honed by constant practice, extended the range, tone, and capabilities of the trumpet.
+In his records, Armstrong almost single-handedly created the role of the jazz soloist, taking what had been essentially a piece of collective folk music and turning it into an art form with tremendous possibilities for individual expression.

 Armstrong was one of the first artists to use recordings of his performances to improve himself.
 Armstrong was an avid audiophile.
 He had a large collection of recordings, including reel-to-reel tapes, which he took on the road with him in a trunk during his later career.
-He enjoyed listening to his own recordings, and comparing his performances musically.
-In the den of his home, he had the latest audio equipment and would sometimes rehearse and record along with his older recordings or the radio.
+Armstrong enjoyed listening to his own recordings, and comparing his performances musically.
+In the den of his home, Armstrong had the latest audio equipment and would sometimes rehearse and record along with his older recordings or the radio.